Schatten-von Neumann classes of integral operators: Applications

 In this section we consider operators acting on functions on the integer lattice $\Zn$.
 Compared to Section \ref{SEC:appcm}, here the decay conditions at infinity are important while the regularity of the kernel becomes irrelevant (as regularity of a pointwise defined function on a discrete lattice).

 We note that as before, Part (i) of the following statement is a special case of Part (ii) with $q=2$, but in the case of $n=m$, i.e. when the integral operator is acting on the same space.
+It will be useful to employ the operator

+In cases when there are several variables, we will also write $E_k^\alpha$ for $E^\alpha$ to emphasise that the operator is acting in the variable $k$.

 \begin{cor} Let $n,m\in\mathbb{N}$.
 Let $K:\Zn\times\Zm\to\C$ be a function and let $T$ be the operator, bounded from $\ell^2(\Zm)$ to $\ell^2(\Zn)$, defined by

 Then we have the following properties. \begin{itemize} \item[(i)] Assume that for some $\alpha,\beta\geq 0$ we have